sondosahmedrashad/vision-transformer-accelerator/README.md

 # vision-transformer-accelerator
-Hardware implementation of Vision Transformer (ViT) using Verilog
+Hardware implementation of Vision Transformer (ViT) using System Verilog.